 Using knowledge of gear ratios, torque, and basic physics concepts, design and build a vehicle that is powered by a standard mousetrap that will travel the farthest linear distance in a competition against other designs.

-Vehicles need a way to move, called propulsion.
-Propulsion is a form of energy conversion, from a stored form into movement.
+Vehicles move by propulsion, which is a form of energy conversion from a stored form into movement.
 The most common means of propulsion is to release the chemical energy in petroleum products to cause movement.
 The internal combustion engine in most automobiles works this way.
 Small radio-controlled cars use propulsion when the chemical energy stored in batteries is converted into electricity, and this electricity drives an electric motor that moves the car.

-A recent development in automobiles is hybrid propulsion, where an internal combustion engine and a battery combine to provide propulsion.
-This is more efficient than a combustion engine alone.
-In a standard automobile, the internal combustion engine had to be large enough to provide enough power to accelerate a vehicle.
-But it also had to propel the car under normal circumstances, where the engine was too powerful and so inefficient.
-Increased gas costs and this inefficiency led to the design and manufacture of hybrid cars.
-With a hybrid car, the battery is used for normal cruising where not much power is needed, and the internal combustion engine is only used where more power is required for acceleration or to recharge the battery.
-This way both propulsion sources do what they do best.
+A recent development in automobiles is hybrid propulsion that combines an internal combustion engine and a battery to power a car.
+With a hybrid car, the battery is used when not much power is needed, and the internal combustion engine is only used when more power is required for acceleration or to recharge the battery.

-In motor vehicles, drive trains consisting of transmissions, drive shafts, differentials, axles, and wheels convert the energy of the fuel (electrical, chemical, hybrid) into mechanical energy.
-Gears assist in this process by transferring mechanical energy from one gear to another.
-There are several types of gears, which have a measurable characteristic called a gear ratio.
+In many machines, including cars, gears assist by transferring mechanical energy from one gear to another.
+A gearing system, which uses multiple gears, has a measurable characteristic called a gear ratio.
 A gear ratio is calculated by counting the number of teeth on the input gear, or the initial gear in the system, and dividing that number by the number of teeth on the output gear, or the final gear in the system.
 When a system uses wheels or pulleys, the diameter of the gears is used.

 Almost any energy source can be used for propulsion with enough ingenuity.
-For example, a wind-up toy car converts the energy from muscles in winding up the spring into motion when the car is released.
+For example, a wind-up toy car converts the energy from muscles by winding up the spring and that energy is converted into motion when the car is released.

 A mousetrap car (Figure 1) is a vehicle that uses a mousetrap as its propulsion source.
 In a mousetrap car, a string is attached to the lever arm of the mousetrap and the other end of the string is attached to the drive axle.